 However, some expats prefer to have the security and savings of a mobile contract.
 Generally speaking, calls, texts, and data will work out cheaper on a contract if you use your phone a lot.
 This can be a good option if you’re planning on staying in the UK longer-term.

 Mobile phone plans in the UK

 A contract will usually offer cheaper rates than pre-paid SIM cards and typically include cheaper calls, texts, and internet use.
 These deals can be even better if you opt for a mobile package that includes TV, home phone, and internet connection.
-These are available from the UK’s bigger providers, including Sky and Virgin.
+These are available from the UK’s bigger providers, including Sky, BT, and Virgin.